KK Kumanovo: History

 In 2009 the club was renewed and returned under the name Kumanovo 2009 in the 2010/11 season to the Macedonian First League.
 After being re-established in the top division, the first successes came when it reached the Macedonian Cup final in 2013, which was lost to defending champion KK MZT Skopje, and on the other hand in the Balkan League where it participated for the first time, reached the Final Four tournament in which they lost to the title holder Hapoel Gilboa Galil in the semi-finals.
 In the following season in the Balkan League the team reached the quarter-finals and got eliminated against the later title winner Levski Sofia and again didn't achieve a chance of winning the title in national competitions.
 This was to change in the 2014/15 season, when the team beat record champion Rabotnički in the play-off semi-final of the championship and went to final again after 13 years.
 In the final series, however, they lost in three games against defending champion KK MZT Aerodrom.
-For the 2015/16 season, the team registered for the FIBA Europe Cup.
-In the continental club competition, in six preliminary round matches, it was only enough for one home win against Kotkan TP-Basket.
-In the national championship play-offs they reached the final again and were able to achieve one home win against title defenders MZT Skopje before losing another chance of winning the title in four games.